Max-Ryujin/Max-Ryujin/README.md

 ## About Me

 I am Max Kannen, a Computer Science student at RWTH University with a keen interest in Artificial Intelligence (AI).
 My passion lies in exploring cutting-edge technologies and understanding their societal impact.
 My main programming skills are in Python and C#.
 I worked as a software developer before and have some experience working in larger teams on big projects.
-I am currently finishing my degree.

 ## Education